 I think using technology there is a combination that can benefit some other non-technical responsibilities we have that I mentioned earlier such as safety, customer interactions, productivity, and such.
 So using technology, we can not only improve technical proficiency, but also the soft and job skills that I mentioned.
 So using mobile platforms, I think that’s key because like the smartphone, people want training 24/7 and they want micro training 24/7/365 as they need it.
 Going to training and having that recollection doesn’t do it today.
 There’s too much technology and so being able to have a mobile platform on which micro-training can be filtered down to them where they can get it 24/7 is key.

-: Nice, it sounds like you are a very strong advocate of weaving technology in and throughout a field service organization so it almost becomes indistinct from the operations themselves.
-Bruce
+Mobile Reach: Nice, it sounds like you are a very strong advocate of weaving technology in and throughout a field service organization so it almost becomes indistinct from the operations themselves.

-: So the last question, Bruce, of the five.
+Mobile Reach: So the last question, Bruce, of the five.
 We’ve arrived at that moment.
 Tell us a story about one of the best field tech training programs that you have ever seen implemented.
-Bruce

 What was unique to us was that we also had, in parallel, redesigning our customer support process to address those characteristics.
 So we had a really good person in charge that actually was a field service engineer, so it shows how many transferable skills that service engineers and field techs can have.
 He was a training and development manager and did some analysis and got some great feedback from our techs and engineers as well as our customers.
 From this, he determined that we needed to go about our training in a much different way.